zoeskan/MCB185/unit3-algorithms.md

 computed as the infinite sum of 1/n!.
 Choose a finite number of iterations.

-Write a function that determines if a number is a perfect square (e.g. 4, 9, 16, 25 are all perfect square because their square roots are integers).
+Write a function that determines if a number is a perfect square (e.g. 4, 9, 16, 25 are all perfect squares because their square roots are integers).

 Write a function to determine if a number is prime.